mwilliamson/mammoth.js/README.md

 Converts the source document to HTML.

-* `input` should be an object describing the source document.
+* `input`: an object describing the source document.
   To read the file found at `path`, pass in `{path: path}`.

+* `options` (optional): options for the conversion.
+  May have the following properties:

+** `styleMap`: controls the mapping of Word styles to HTML.
+   If `options.styleMap` is a string, each non-blank line is treated as a separate style mapping.
+   If `options.styleMap` is an array, each element is expected to be the result of a call to `mammoth.style`.
+   See "Writing styles" for a reference to the syntax for styles.

 * Returns a promise containing a result.
   This result has the following properties: